Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Record of employment (ROE)

 You are legally obligated to issue an ROE for each of your employees when they stop working for you.
 The ROE must be issued within 5 calendar days of the end of their last pay period for weekly, bi-weekly and semi-monthly pay cycles.
-To find out more about filling out the ROE and your obligations, read the Canada Business blog post on this topic.

 Contact Service Canada: